Dipole Antennas Include:

 The inverted-V has an excellent reputation for long distance communication on the lower-frequency amateur bands where the installation of large verticals or high horizontal dipoles is not practicable.

 As an example, the inverted V dipole performance very well at low frequencies and will give good results on the 3.5MHz ham radio band when the mast is only about 14 metres or 45 feet high.
 This makes it a very attractive proposition for many amateur radio stations.
-Similarly it inverted V dipole antennas for other bands also perform well.

 Building an inverted V dipole for amateur radio